Skanda-sap/Skanda-sap/README.md

 ### Hey there 👋

 ### Welcome to my Github
 I'm Skanda Akkihebbal Prasanna, a Roboticist by hobby and passion.
-As a graduate student with hands-on experience, my focus is on the sophisticated design of autonomous robots and vehicles to elevate daily interactions with technology.
-I am eagerly looking forward to applying my skills and contributing to the industry
+Embarking on my career as a Robotics engineer with a Master's degree from Northeastern University, I bring over two years of dedicated experience focusing on the development and seamless integration of embedded systems tailored specifically for robotics platforms.

+Proficient in Linux software development, Python, C++, C, and bash scripting, I possess a solid foundation in robotics frameworks such as ROS, ROS2, PyTorch, and TensorFlow.
+My expertise extends to designing, implementing, and optimizing algorithms for various robotics applications.

+Skilled in sensor integration—including GPS, RTK GPS, IMU, LIDAR, RGB-D cameras, stereo cameras, and IR cameras.
+I am enthusiastic about leveraging these skills to address real-world challenges in robotics and autonomous systems.

+My knowledge of hardware platforms, including Arduino, Raspberry Pi, OpenCR, and NVIDIA Jetson, enables me to construct robust and scalable robotics systems.
+Furthermore, I have hands-on experience with simulation tools like Gazebo, CARLA, and MoveIt for testing and validation.

+Passionate about exploring the forefront of robotics technology, I am particularly interested in autonomous vehicles, drones, robotic navigation, perception, planning, and manipulation systems.

+Committed to continuous learning and self-improvement, I approach projects with a collaborative mindset and have a proven track record of contributing effectively to multidisciplinary teams.
 <p align = "center">
 <img src = "images/giphy (2).gif">
 </p>

 ### About my projects and interests

+- 🌱 I’m currently working on 3D STRUCTURE FROM MOTION OF LOW CONTRAST GLACIAL FRONTS: ESTIMATING ACCURACY AND SCALE.
-- 🌱 I’m learning C++, Computer vision, Introduction to Self-Driving Cars, motion planning, and path planning for Self Driving Cars by University of Toronto.
+- I'm pursuing certifications in Introduction to Visual Perception for Self-Driving Cars, Motion Planning for Self-Driving Cars offered by the University of Toronto on Coursera and Autosar architecture on Udemy.
 <!--
 <a href="https://skanda-sap.github.io/">
   <img align="left" alt="Skanda's portfolio" width="30px" src="images/giphy.gif" />